Koukyosyumei/EvilProof/MEMO.md

 The Backend Layer is responsible for the core functionality of the zero-knowledge proof system.
 This layer is where key cryptographic operations take place.
 Using tools like the snarkjs toolchain, the following primary tasks are performed:

 - Setup: Initializes the proving system, which may include generating cryptographic parameters (for example, with a trusted setup in systems like Groth16).
-- Prove: Generates a proof based on the witness and the circuit's constraints, without revealing any sensitive information.
+- Prove: Generates a proof based on the witness and the circuit's constraints, without revealing sensitive information.
 - Verify: Validates that a given proof is correct and that the input satisfies the circuit’s constraints.

 ### 2.4 Integration Layer

-t the top, the Integration Layer connects the ZKP system with external applications or platforms.
+At the top, the Integration Layer connects the ZKP system to external applications or platforms.
 This could involve integrating with smart contracts, decentralized applications, or traditional systems.
 In a blockchain context, smart contracts might verify proofs and take actions based on the results of the verification.

 For example, a smart contract could use an on-chain verifier to: